Topics in Treatment

 Participants will have the opportunity to learn some of the core dialectical behavior therapy skills and about the concept of mentalizing --- both of which can help 1) improve communication, 2) address conflict, and 3) deepen understanding of hard to understand issues.

-Communication & Intimacy for Couples (new!)
+Communication & Intimacy for Couples (not currently running)

 6-7:30pm Wednesdays --- 6 week course